How long does it take to learn Dutch?

 Naturally, you may find that you want to dedicate a bit more time to your Dutch and take advantage of some professional guidance.
 Lucky for you, that’s easy!

 One sure way to help develop Dutch slowly over time, however, is to take part-time Dutch lessons.
-Check out your local libraries and see what they are offering.
+You can do this with a school or you can see if your local library might have something available.

 Classes like these are a great option for those who want to gradually nourish their Dutch language skills whilst working or studying full-time.